robbywh/json-splitter/README.md

 ```
 npx ts-node split.ts
 ```
-4. Check in the data/output folder for the result
+4. Check inside the data/output folder for the result

 ## How to iterate your multiple JSON files?
 Run this command :